The Brave Life of the Late Lesbian Trailblazer Leslie Cohen

-Whether strolling through the Village during the day or walking in the darkness after a late night out, we met Leslie Cohen — even if even didn’t realize it.
+Whether strolling through the Village during the day or walking in the darkness after a late night out, we met Leslie Cohen — even if we didn’t realize it.

 Following a cancer diagnosis, the out lesbian nightlife pioneer and LGBTQ activist passed away in March just weeks after publishing her memoir, “The Audacity of a Kiss.”